pasientskyhosting/secure-mac-guide/README.md

 ykman openpgp touch enc on
 ```

-The Yubikey will blink when it's waiting for the touch.
+The YubiKey will blink when it's waiting for the touch.

-## Change Yubikey Mode
+## Change YubiKey Mode
 We also need to set the YubiKey mode to OTP/U2F/CCID.
-My Yubikey 4 was pr. default in this mode.
+My YubiKey 4 was pr. default in this mode.
 See more at https://developers.yubico.com/libu2f-host/Mode_switch_YubiKey.html

-If you prefer a GUI, install the Yubkey Neo Manager: https://developers.yubico.com/yubikey-neo-manager - works with Yubikey 4 too.
+If you prefer a GUI, install the YubiKey Neo Manager: https://developers.yubico.com/yubikey-neo-manager - works with YubiKey 4 too.

 # References
 * https://www.yubico.com/wp-content/uploads/2015/04/YubiKey-OSX-Login.pdf